brbeaird/SmartThings-MyQ-Edge/README.md

-# Update 2023-10-26: MyQ has made some changes that cause frequent API errors for this integration.
-A fix is in process but could take a week or so to develop.
+# Sadly, this project has been shut down.
+MyQ implemented changes that lock down their API to a level that make this integration (and several others) impossible.
+It was a fun ride while it lasted.
+See: Meross as a possible alternative.

 # SmartThings-MyQ-Edge
 SmartThings/MyQ Integration via Edge